 d) Reform the statutes.

-e) Elect the posts of the Assembly, of the Governing Body, national representatives and members of the Scientific Council
+e) Elect the posts of the Governing Council.

 h) Decide on ordinary or extraordinary fees.